brydenver2/docker-swarm-mcp/IMPLEMENTATION-SUMMARY.md

 9. **Complete documentation** with usage guides and examples
 10. **Production-ready deployment** with proper error handling

-The Docker MCP Server is now a **production-ready** MCP JSON-RPC server with advanced tool gating, security, and observability features.
+The Docker Swarm MCP Server is now a **production-ready** MCP JSON-RPC server with advanced tool gating, security, and observability features.

 ---